mrspeaker/never_no_never/README.md

 ## TODO

-* intro explanation...
+* intro explanation.
   * "start" button at base of ladder... click and player path-finds to ladder, then climbs
-  * glowing floppy? make it obvious to click it.
-  * floppy screen opens, explains... how to punch? need to find floppies?
+  * floppy screen opens, explains.How to punch? need to find floppies?
 How to open craft.
-* Death screen
-  * "survived for" time.
-* Treat all entities the same... dispatch behaviour
+* Treat all entities the same.
+Dispatch behaviour
 * "arm" projectiles... tap once to arm, once to disarm.
-* add attack chances (not hit always).
+* Add attack chances (not hit always).
-* knockback when attack
+* Knockback when attack
-* attack one at a time (min re-attack time)
 * Try tap baddies to attack (auto weapon, but not auto attack)
   * maybe, defend yourself by default, tap to attack.
 * Try swipe to move (raycast swipe strenght, move to free spot)
 * Add a "town"
 * Add a road or a bridge
 * craftings
-  * Add segway when crafted... tap on/off!
   * add saltpeter + coal -> gunpowder? + x = fireworks
   * add gunpowder + stone? iron? -> projectiles
   * armor